Understanding the Risks

 TRISTAR BANK follows regulatory guidelines for disputed electronic transactions.
-These guidelines are found in Regulation E, issued by the Federal Reserve Board.
+These guidelines are found in Regulation E, issued by change to, The Consumer Financial Protection Bureau (CFPB).
 Under those guidelines, consumers may recover losses associated with electronic transactions based on how quickly they are reported to the Bank.
 It is important that you notify us as soon as possible if you identify activity on your account which you suspect is fraudulent.

 If You Have Questions or Concerns